polius/meteornext-docs/docs/guides/client.md

 ## User Rights

-The User Rights section is used to manage all the MySQL users users in the current server.
+The User Rights section is used to manage all the MySQL users in the current server.

 The `Login` tab shows a summary about the current user:

 - **Username**: The user's username.
 - **Hostname**: The DNS/IP from where the MySQL will accept the connection.
 - **Password**.
 Can be either *Hash* or *String*.
-String is the plain-text password and Hash is the password that MySQL stores using SHA1.
+String is the plain-text password, and Hash is the password that MySQL stores using SHA1.
 You can find these passwords into the mysql.user table.

 ![alt text](../../assets/client/client-rights-login.png "Client - User Rights - Login")

-The `Server` tab is used to manage the permisions in server's level.
+The `Server` tab is used to manage the permissions in server's level.

 ![alt text](../../assets/client/client-rights-server.png "Client - User Rights - Server")

 The `Schema` tab is used to manage the permisions in schema level.
-Here you can give granular permisions at database, table and column level.
+Here you can give granular permissions at database, table and column level.

 ![alt text](../../assets/client/client-rights-schema.png "Client - User Rights - Schema")

-The following screenshot shows an example of giving the SELECT permision to the current user at column level.
+The following screenshot shows an example of giving the SELECT permission to the current user at column level.
 The user will be able to execute SELECTs into the `employees` database, into the `salary` table and only will be able to query the `value` column.

 ![alt text](../../assets/client/client-rights-schema-edit.png "Client - User Rights - Schema Edit")